scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 represents a particular set of sequencing semantics.
 It introduces its characteristic methods, and defines all of the functionality from its supertypes in terms of them.
-Every monad is an applicative, every applicative a cartesian, and so on.
+Every monad is an applicative, every applicative a semigroupal, and so on.

 Because of the lawful nature of the relationships between the type classes, the inheritance relationships are constant across all instances of a type class.